 Water and sanitation projects that take gender differences into account can play a significant role in improving the health, education, social, economic, and overall wellbeing of women and girls and their communities.
 In many cultures women and girls bear, for example, the primary responsibility for collecting water for food preparation, drinking, bathing, washing and are the main caregivers for children, sick and elderly family members.
 Improved access to clean water and sanitation facilities located at a convenient distance from home can play an important role for the quality of life and safety of women and children and other vulnerable community members.
 Gender-responsive water and sanitation projects can also promote economic empowerment since they allow in particular women and girls to use time saved for more productive activities that can lead to increased financial independence.

 Multinational Development Banks (MDBs) as well as bilateral and national development banks and many other leading development organizations have a growing commitment to finance and support infrastructure projects and programs that incorporate gender considerations.
 They have developed a number of guidelines, practical tools, policies, and manuals that are based on best practice and aim to facilitate a gender-inclusive approach.
-Most of the materials were developed for traditionally procured projects but are also applicable to public-private partnership (PPP) projects.
-Some more recent publications, guidance materials, and policies focus specifically on PPPs and gender inclusion.
-Read more.
+Key recommendations for integrating gender considerations in infrastructure projects and programs are the following:

 Sector-Specific Gender Tools

 The extent to and way in which gender could be mainstreamed into the design and implementation of an infrastructure project depend at least to some degree on the specific infrastructure sector.
 Listed below are guidance materials, toolkits and strategy papers that were developed by international organizations, national governments and non-government organizations to mainstream gender into water and sanitation projects: